Provides functionality to specify options and arguments to create a new basic_command_line_parser.

 template<typename CharType = details::default_char_type, typename Traits = std::char_traits<CharType>, typename Alloc = std::allocator<CharType>>

-The specialized type of std::basic_string
+The specialized type of std::basic_string used.

 ◆ typed_argument_type